 You will need an international driving licence and your rental company should be able to provide you with any paperwork that you need for the police checkpoints.

-Best Places in Zanzibar for Solo Travellers & Where To Stay
+Best Places in Zanzibar for Solo Travellers & Where to Stay on a Budget

 Whilst it’s probably not as backpacker friendly as the beach resorts, there are still friends to be made in Stone Town at your hotel or perhaps some of the popular evening spots, like Tatu or Mercury’s Bar.

-This is good budget place which is in an excellent location.
+- Lost and Found Hostel: This is good budget place which is in an excellent location.
 They have nice dorms, with big beds with privacy curtains, power sockets, lockers and individual lights.
+Check prices here.
+UPDATE: Lost and Found is temporarily closed.

-Kendwa on the north west coast of Zanzibar is a good place to meet people.
+Kendwa and Nungwi lie on the north-west coast of Zanzibar and are good places to meet people.
 This is where most of the overlanders and backpackers tend to congregate.
 I’ve stayed here whilst travelling alone and easily met other travellers at the bar and on the beach.

-I usually stay a Kendwa Rocks.
+- Kendwa Rocks: I usually stay a Kendwa Rocks.
 There are cheaper options, but for meeting other people, Kendwa Rocks is probably the best as they have a sociable bar, right on the beach.
 They do have a dorm although It tends not to be advertised anywhere so to book you need to contact them direct!
 A lot of the overland groups stay next door at Sunset Bungalows.
+Check prices here.

 Paje on the south east coast is another great spot for a solo traveller as there are a lot of backpacker places, more so than in the north.